-Consequences of a recession include increased unemployment, a drop in the stock market, the loss of personal income and business profits and a decline in the housing market.
-Though they are undesirable, recessions are considered a normal part of any business cycle, which also includes periods of contraction, when the economy slows; expansion, when the economy speeds up; and the peak, the upper turning point of the business cycle.
-Generally, recessions last between 6 and 18 months.
+Recessions are generally considered a normal, albeit unfortunate, part of any business cycle, which goes through periods of contraction when the economy slows, expansion when the economy speeds up, and the peak, the upper turning point of the business cycle.
+Recessions typically last between six and 18 months.

 What causes a recession?

 While there is no one answer as to what causes a recession, economists generally agree it takes a significant event with notable economic repercussions.
-The causes can be domestic in nature or from decisions made in other countries that have an effect on the U.S. economy.
-Examples include financial crises like the bursting of the housing or Internet bubbles, each of which led to a recession.
+The causes can be domestic in nature or from decisions made in other countries that influence the U.S. economy.
+Examples include financial crises like the bursting of the housing or internet bubbles, each of which led to previous recessions.
 High interest rates, war and poor fiscal policies can also result in recessions.
-External factors can also play a role in starting a recession, such as the rising oil prices that led a recession in the mid-1970s.
+External factors play a role in starting a recession, such as the rising oil prices that led to a recession in the mid-1970s.

 The end of a recession

 Economists are the ones who technically determine when a recession has ended.
-Today, that responsibility falls to the National Bureau of Economic Research.
-The NBER takes a number of factors into consideration when determining when a recession ends, including GDP, employment rates and industrial production.
-While levels might not have returned to those before the recession, the end of the recession can generally be seen when businesses start hiring and consumers start spending again.
+Today, that responsibility falls to the NBER.
+The NBER takes several factors into consideration when determining when a recession ends, including GDP, employment rates and industrial production.
+Since June 2009, household income levels have risen to pre-recession levels and unemployment has fallen.